jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 You’ll be redirected to the Routes page; click “POST” under the “/wish-list-service” route in the left column to open up the details card.

 First, you’ll need to configure the route to call your Lambda.
 To do so, click “Attach Integration” near the bottom of the details card.
-This will route you to the Integrations section of the API; once there, select “wish-list-service” from the dropdown of existing integrations and click “Attach Integration”.
+This will route you to the Integrations section of the API; once there, select “wish-list-service” from the dropdown of existing integrations and click the “Attach Integration” button.

 ![Attaching Lambda integration to your API](images/jwt7.png)

 Your API now allows POST as well as GET requests to run the Lambda.

 Next, head to the “Authorization” section via the left-hand menu.
-In the left column, click “Post” under the “/wish-list-service” route, then click “Create and Attach an Authorizer”.
+In the left column, click “Post” under the “/wish-list-service” route, then click the “Create and Attach an Authorizer” button.
 Fill out the form with the following details:

 **Name**: auth0